May 25, 2018

 You are required to notify third party processors of your attendees’ requests to “forget” their personal data.
 This is because they may have stored the information in locations other than those you can manage directly, e.g. on a backup server.

-The team behind EventsAir has recently released the EventsAir Data Protection Toolkit – a fully integrated set of tools and processes designed to help meeting organizers provide superior data protection for their clients’ personal data.
-Using the toolkit for ongoing registration and event management also enables EventsAir clients to achieve the standards of reporting, logging, and tracking required for full GDPR compliance and other data privacy regulations.
+Our technology is fully compliant with GDPR, and we also offer our customers a Data Protection Toolkit – a fully integrated set of tools and processes designed to help meeting organizers provide superior data protection for their clients’ personal data.
+It will also help you achieve the standards of reporting, logging and tracking required for full GDPR compliance and other data privacy regulations.